Leeds City Council has launched a search for a development partner to develop a heat network in its city centre.

 Enquiries will be accepted until the end of this month, with the tender submission deadline set for autumn this year.

-Ove Arup & Partners Ltd will provide procurement support and advice, Addleshaw Goddard LLP will deliver legal services, Hermetica Black Ltd will act as technical advisor, and Asteros Advisors Ltd will take on a commercial advisory role in the project.
+Ove Arup & Partners Ltd will provide procurement support and advice, Addleshaw Goddard LLP will deliver legal services, Hermetica Black Ltd will act as technical advisor and Asteros Advisors Ltd will take on a commercial advisory role in the project.

-Chris Small, head of projects (south) HNDU at DESNZ, said: “This builds upon the successful track record of delivering the fastest growing heat network in the UK over the last 10 years.”
+Chris Small, head of projects (south) HNDU at DESNZ, said: “This [project] builds upon the successful track record of delivering the fastest growing heat network in the UK over the last 10 years.”